alshaboti/gnmifaucet/README.md

-# gnmi for faucet
+# gnmi agent for faucet configuration
-Utalize link022 gnmi server and anget to build an agnet for faucet.

-You should install link022 and then follow instruction here.
+Gnmi agent allows you to configure faucet.yaml file remotely without SSH to faucet host.
+It use gnmi to replace/update faucet.yaml file.

+Project still in development stage.
+To test it follow the steps below:

 STEPS:
 - Install yang moduls,go,ygot,gnmi_set, gnmi_get prerequisites